banzaicloud/jwt-to-rbac/README.md

 2. Authentication App redirects user to Dex with an OAuth2 request.
 3. Dex determines user's identity.
 4. Dex redirects user to Authentication App with a code.
-5. Authentication App exchanges code with Dex for an id_token.
+5. Authentication App exchanges code with Dex for an ID token.

 **jwt-to-rbac Flow:**